 Decision

-The other D is decision, which the project manager should record all that were made during the course of the project.
+The other D is decision.
+The project manager should record all that decisions that were made during the course of the project.
 It is a reference and should include information such as who made the decision, when that decision was made or implemented, and the justification as to why it was made.

 Use a spreadsheet or specialized project management tool to maintain your RAID log.
 Organize the log according to the items or topics it tracks.
 Each topic can have its own tab.
 The project manager maintains the log and decides the level of detail each item in the log will have.